 This course focuses on implementation and presentation of the DNP capstone project designed to improve health care outcomes.
 Students critique the clinical projects of classmates.
 Working independently under the direction of two faculty members, students culminate the program of study as they present their capstone projects.
-Prerequisites:

-All DNP Core Courses
+Grading is pass/fail.
+Prerequisites: All DNP Core Courses